Gowthamps2003/mean-devops-crud/README.md

 3. add all the frontend and backend folders to the github

 STEP 2 :
-1.Open cmd in the path of the folder on your local machine
+1. Open cmd in the path of the folder on your local machine
 2. In AWS create a EC2 intsance with key pair
 3. by using Key pair connect your local machine with EC2 instance
 4. Run all the commnands in your local machine